 Our 30-hour master's degree offers you the flexibility and convenience of 100 percent online education.
 Plus, the quality of learning is enhanced by small classes.
 We include a master's thesis option to provide you with rigorous preparation if you are planning on doctoral studies.

-We are accredited through the Higher Learning Commission (North Central Association of Colleges and Schools).
+We are accredited through the Higher Learning Commission.
 While the degree does not include teacher licensure, it may still help you meet your particular licensing needs within your state.
 Please consult your state/provincial teacher licensing office as needed.

 If you are interested in this degree, you might also be interested in learning about our master of arts in career and technical education.
 The degrees are similar but offer different benefits depending on your career and educational needs.